kiboiWanjohi/Generative_AI_OUK/Assignment-II/README.md

 ### get-journal.py

 - Captures user input for the research title.
-- Calls the Jac `get_Journal` function with the user input.
-- Prints out the classification result.
+- Calls the Jac `get_Journal` function with the user input- Prints out the classification result.

 ## Setup